KyadaPavan/Learning-Front-End/README.md

 This basic form is made with input tag, label tag, checkbox, radio button and subbmit button.
 There are different input types in HTML FORMS such as type=text for text, type=email for eamil id, type=radio for radio button, type=checkbox for checkbox, type=dtae for date, type=time for time, type=password for password, type=tel for phone number, type=subbmit for subbmit button etc.
 There are ohter than these input types which you can refer from 'W3SCHOOLS'  https://www.w3schools.com/html/html_form_input_types.asp

+4) Form

+It is a Flight Registration Form developed with HTML ans CSS.
+It is made up off input tag, label tag, legend tag, fieldset tag, placeholder tag, buttons, date as an input tag, select tag.
+There is a special CSS Gradient used in this form.